 There is no required textbook.
 Recommended books:

 Each week will contain assigned readings on a topic.
 Videos and slides will be posted on that topic.
-Occasionally synchronous discussion meetings/labs may be scheduled during Tuesdays and Thursdays 2:00 pm — 3:15 pm.
-Students are not required to attend these synchronous meetings.
+Occasionally synchronous discussion meetings/labs may be scheduled during Mondays and Wednesdays 3:00 pm — 4:15 pm.
+Students are not required to attend these synchronous meetings —but strongly recommended.
 All synchronous meetings will be recorded and shared with the class.

 (with linked readings)